 Beach walking has increased my spiritual growth."

-Jennie Backstrom, 63, is a writer living in my town of Rockaway Beach OR.
+Jennie Backstrom, 63, is a writer with a wellness business, living in my town of Rockaway Beach OR.
 She is a huge supporter of beach walking to enhance spiritual depth.

 She said, "For me, a morning beach walk is complete sensory immersion.
 I want to be intimately tuned-in to this landscape panorama of peaceful beauty the Universe has blessed us with.